DC801/BM-Badge/SD_Card/MAGE/README.md

 These are a simple way of making props interactable.

 If you don't want an interactable prop to be be Y-indexed with other entities when drawn, you could instead put the prop in the map geometry itself and create a **null entity** for the interactable aspects.
-Such props can never be moved, as they are permanently baked into the environment — but this is not necessarily a disadvantage.

 #### Null Entities